tier4/agnocast/docs/autoware_integration.md

 ### Step 2: Replace ROS 2 APIs for Agnocast APIs

-The declarations and initializations should be replaced like the following
+The declarations and initializations should be replaced like the following:

 ```c++
 // rclcpp::Publisher<MessageType>::SharedPtr message_pub_;